hbc/projects/legall_ocwieja_pacbio/Pacbio_workflow_analysis.md

 full_length_uniq_matching <- fl_matching[uniq_matching, ]
 ```

-49,797 of the 149,239 of the Pacbio potential proteins were full-length (included Start codon) and aligned uniquely to a single Ocwieja protein
+49,797 of the 149,239 of the Pacbio potential proteins were full-length and aligned uniquely to a single Ocwieja protein

 ```r
 length(which(levels(full_length_uniq_matching$V14) %in% full_length_uniq_matching$V14))